IPTnet/ipt_connect/README.md

 Notice: this clones only structure of the tournament, i.e. you have an empty table for teams, no registered jurors, etc.

-### How to see modifications in html code after new commit?
+### How to see modifications in html code after a new commit?

-Sometimes change in backend code of product can affect on frontend part.
-We'll see, have affected on pages?
+Until the proper CI is set, we use this simple tool to check how changes in our `python` code affect the real generated HTML code.

 Dumper - utility for collect all pages